eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - **Multiple Wallet Unit Selection**: Users are afforded a clear interface provided by the mobile operating system that disambiguates between multiple Wallet Units for selection. -
 - **Clear Origin Information**: The origin information of the Relying Party (such as the website domain or the app package name) is supplied by the system and is provided in the presentation request for Users and the Wallet Solutions to guard against replay attacks.

-### 4.3 Architecture types
+### 4.5 WSCD architecture types

-Building upon the high-level design described in figure 2, at least four different types of architecture for the Wallet Solution can be identified, each leveraging a different type of Wallet Secure Cryptographic Device (WSCD):
+Building upon the high-level design described in Figure 2, at least four different types of architecture for the Wallet Solution can be identified, each leveraging a different type of Wallet Secure Cryptographic Device (WSCD).
+The EUDI Wallet ecosystem allows Wallet Providers to use any of these architectures.

 1. ***Remote Wallet Secure Cryptographic Device (Remote WSCD)***: In this architecture, the Wallet Secure Cryptographic Device is situated remotely, separate from the User device.
 Typically, it will be implemented by the Wallet Provider using an HSM.
 The Wallet Provider will then also provide the WSCA with which the Wallet Unit interacts.